 Most organizations have many different technology systems and departments that house their customer and prospect data.
 For your account-based marketing strategy to be successful, that data needs to be accurate and up to date before you launch your first ABM campaign.

 With the one-to-one effort, your marketing and sales teams will be investing in your ABM program, you want to ensure that their time is spent nurturing the best contacts, not calling on bad or dead-end leads.
 Your account-based marketing strategy may include various forms of touchpoints such as emails, whitepapers, or eBooks, but they all should feel personalized to the targeted account.
 To practice this highly targeted and personalized marketing strategy, your data must be clean.

 Data-driven account-based marketing ensures manufacturers that their team has 360-degree visibility of their target prospects and accounts to deliver the right messages, to the right targets, at the right time.

 And with the right data upkeep, you can even monitor your target prospect’s activity from their first point of engagement until they sign on the dotted line.

-Without sales & marketing alignment, ABM success is unlikely.
+Without sales & marketing alignment, account-based marketing success is unlikely.
 Your sales and marketing teams must work closely together to ensure they have the same view of the customer and are ultimately nurturing the same version of a prospect.
-With a coordinated sales and marketing department, the relationships you form with your top-tier prospects will be deeper, and the customer can receive relevant and right information about your organization throughout their buyer journey.
+With a coordinated sales and marketing department, the relationships you form with your top-tier prospects will be deeper, and the customer can receive the relevant and right information about your organization throughout their buyer journey.

 Want to stay in the know?